Vyral/mark-deacon/_posts/2019-09-30-how-to-prepare-your-listing-for-sale.md

 {% include youtube.html %}

-*If you’re planning to put your home on the market this fall, follow these key listing tips to boost your success.*
+<center>*If you’re planning to put your home on the market this fall, follow these key listing tips to boost your success.*</center>

 &nbsp;